20 Small Business Tips and Tricks to Help You Grow

-- Customers trust employees to do the job well and receive the best service available.
-Customers are satisfied when employees treat them with dignity and respect, even when things don’t go as planned.
+- Customers trust employees to do the job well and receive the best service.
+Customers are satisfied when employees treat them with dignity and respect, even when things are unplanned.

 - Employees believe that the company cares about them and that they are valued contributors to the company.
 Employees are excited to show their talents and skills to customers and managers.

 - Customers know that employees care about the products and services they offer.
 Customers feel respected and cared for by employees.

 - Employees know that customers expect high quality in their products and services.
 Employees know that when they make a mistake, it's not because they are stupid or don't care.
 It's because they made a mistake, and they're sorry.